Package 'RMallow'

 hyp

-Hypothesis sequence vector, to initialize one of the cluster centers at.
+Optional hypothesis sequence to initialize one cluster center.

 Value